Responsibleuk/the-circle/README.md

 Who we are and what we do

 Awareness section
-The user will also see six areas of sustainability, climate justice, waste, greenwashing, education of girls, rewilding and lifestyle.
+The user will also see six areas of sustainability, climate justice, waste, renewable energy, education of girls, rewilding and lifestyle.
 The user will be able to click each image and will go through to a page containing more information about their choosen subject.
 Facts section The user will be able to read a list of facts the highlight the importance of sustainability they are designed to make people think about the choices they make.